wwood/extern/README.md

 Extern
 =================

 Extern is an opinionated version of Python's `subprocess`, making it just that little bit more convenient to run shell commands from within Python code.
+Extern is Python-3 only, and is no longer compatible with Python-2, as of version 0.4.0.

 It is reasonably straightforward:
 ```